-Ranked as one of the top 10 islands in the U.S., the San Juan Islands offer a boater’s consummate playground.
-The island’s rich history, natural beauty, rare wildlife, and secluded anchorages, make this emerald green paradise a must-see for boaters all over the world.
+Ranked by Travel & Leisure as one of the top 10 island destinations in the U.S., the San Juan Islands offer a boater’s consummate playground.
+The island’s rich history, natural beauty, rare wildlife, and secluded anchorages make this emerald green paradise a must-see for boaters all over the world.

 Regardless of your interests—the San Juans have something for you.
-Tour an eerie mausoleum at Roche Harbor, spot exotic goats along the savannah-like coast of Spieden Island, take a spa day at Rosario Resort, go birdwatching at a secluded sand spit, or spot orcas off beautiful cliffside vistas.
-The opportunities (and adventures) are endless!
+Tour an eerie mausoleum at Roche Harbor, spot exotic goats along the savannah-like coast of Spieden Island, enjoy a seafood dinner on the deck at Roche Harbor, go birdwatching at a secluded sand spit, or spot orcas off beautiful cliffside vistas.
+The opportunities and adventures are endless!

 While most people know about the San Juan staples that can be reached by ferry, like Mt.
 Constitution and Friday Harbor, here are some of the best boating spots (and best-kept-secrets) in the San Juan Islands—many of which can only be reached by personal boat.

 Bonus tip: when exploring the San Juans, we recommend going counterclockwise around the islands—this allows you to better follow the current.

 One of the northernmost islands in the San Juans, Sucia is an absolute gem and a must-see for Pacific Northwest boaters.
 Almost all of the horseshoe-shaped island is taken up by Washington State Park land—offering up 10 miles of beautiful hiking trails, ancient evergreens, and gorgeous vistas.
 The most popular place to anchor is at Echo Bay—located on the east side of the island; for a more remote anchorage, try Shallow Bay on the west side of the island (this bay’s beautiful sunsets are an added bonus!).